-Article 15(1) of the Nursing and Midwifery Order 2001 ('the Order')1 requires the Council to establish standards for education and training which are necessary to achieve the standards of proficiency for admission to the register, as required by Article 5(2) of the Order.
-The standards for nursing and midwifery education providers are established under the provision of Article 15(1) of the Order.
+Article 15(1) of the Nursing and Midwifery Order 2001 ('the Order') requires the Council to establish standards for education and training which are necessary to achieve the standards of proficiency for admission to the register, as required by Article 5(2) of the Order.
+The Standards for pre-registration nursing programmes are established under the provision of Article 15(1) of the Order.

-Article 5(2) of the Nursing and Midwifery Order 2001 requires the NMC to establish standards of proficiency necessary to be admitted to each part of the register and for safe and effective practice under that part of the register.
+Article 5(2) of the Order requires the NMC to establish standards of proficiency necessary to be admitted to each part of the register and for safe and effective practice under that part of the register.
 The standards of proficiency have been established under this provision.